NEHAISRANI/Ecommerce_turing_backend/README.md

 # Ecommerce_turing_backend
-Turing_project
-Before making turing Project first i did clone from here([https://github.com/zandoan/turing-backend]) after that i coverted sql to mysql databases and i started to do turing project
+##Before making turing Project first i did clone from here([https://github.com/zandoan/turing-backend]) after that i coverted sql to mysql databases and i started to do turing project
 In this project i used crud method.
 GET
 POST
 PUT
 DELETE
-In this project i used MVC.
+In this project i used MVC
 MVC = Model View Controler

 In this project i used node.js